pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 - **Tekton pipeline** (_new_): A pipeline runs whenever the supply chain hits the stage of testing the source code.

-Below you will find details about the new objects compared to Out of the Box Supply Chain Basic.
+The following sections provide details about the new objects compared to Out of the Box Supply Chain Basic.

-### <a id="updates-to-developer-namespace"></a> Updates to the developer Namespace
+### <a id="updates-to-developer-ns"></a> Updates to the developer Namespace

 For source code testing to be present in the supply chain, a Tekton Pipeline must exist in the same namespace as the Workload so that, at the right moment, the Tekton PipelineRun object that gets created to run the tests can reference such developer-provided Pipeline.

-So, aside from the objects previously defined in the Out of the Box Supply Chain Basic section, you need to include one more:
+Aside from the objects previously defined in the Out of the Box Supply Chain Basic section, you must include one more:

-- `tekton/Pipeline`: the definition of a series of tasks to run against the source code that has been found by earlier resources in the Supply Chain.
+- `tekton/Pipeline`: the definition of a series of tasks to run against the source code that was found by earlier resources in the Supply Chain.

 #### <a id="tekton-pipeline"></a> Tekton/Pipeline